-My Indiana tummy tuck patients love their results, and most of them wish they’d taken the plunge earlier than they did.
-Knowing how many of my patients are considering this procedure, I’m sharing these tips to make your recovery even easier!
+My Indiana tummy tuck patients love their results—most of them wish they’d taken the plunge earlier than they did.
+Knowing how many of my patients are considering this procedure, I’m sharing these tips to make recovery even easier!

 Get Time Off

-You’re going to want a minimum of one week to recover, and most of my tummy tuck patients find that 10-14 days is even better.
+You’re going to want a minimum of one week to recover; most of my tummy tuck patients find that 10 to 14 days is even better.
 If you have a job that involves lifting, you’ll need to either take more time away from work or be temporarily reassigned to a position with no lifting.

 Sleep is Mother Nature’s healer!
 Some of my patients find that a recliner gives them the best sleep, while others discover that tucking a pillow beneath their knees is adequate.
 Find what works for you and get that extra sleep!

 Lifting little ones in and out of the stroller, highchair, tub or car seat; lifting groceries out of the cart and into the car and cabinets; moving furniture around to run the vac—all these activities must be done by someone else while you’re recovering.
 It’s best to set this up in advance—perhaps your spouse can take a week off, or a relative can visit.
 Even a local teen hired to help after school can give you the assistance you’ll be grateful to have!

 After your tummy tuck, you’ll have to shuffle slowly in a slightly bent-over position for a few days because your tummy will be super tight.
 While rest is important to recovery, moving is also essential.
 Get up every hour and walk around the bedroom.
 Extend this, when you’re comfortable, to a short walk around the main floor of your home, then outside.
 Don’t overtax yourself, but do get moving, as it will speed recovery and help you feel emotionally better, too!
 And stay away from the gym until I give you the OK, OK?